Betony at the Community Woodland (photo: Sue Ashton)

 List of 32 flowering plants recorded at the woodland in August 2023:

-Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Bulrush/Reedmace (Typha latifolia), Corn sowthistle (Sonchus arvensis), Couch grass (Agropyron repens), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Feverfew (Chrysanthemum parthenium), Fringed water lily (Nymphoides peltata), Herb Robert (Geranium Robertianum), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Mullein (Verbascum thapsus), Pickerel weed (Pontederia chordata), Prickly sowthistle (Sonchus asper), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Scabious (Scabiosa columbaria), Smooth hawkbit (Leontodon autumnalis), Spear thistle (Cirsium vulgare), Thin runner willow herb (Epilobium obscurum), Timothy grass (Phleum pratense), Tufted vetch (Viccia cracca), White campion (Silene alba), Yarrow (Achillea millefolium).
+Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Bulrush/Reedmace (Typha latifolia), Corn sowthistle (Sonchus arvensis), Couch grass (Agropyron repens), Daisy (Bellis perennis), Dandelion (Taraxacum officinale), Dog daisy (Leucanthemum vulgare), Feverfew (Chrysanthemum parthenium), Fringed water lily (Nymphoides peltata), Herb Robert (Geranium Robertianum), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow buttercup (Ranunculus acris), Mullein (Verbascum thapsus), Pickerel weed (Pontederia cordata), Prickly sowthistle (Sonchus asper), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Scabious (Scabiosa columbaria), Smooth hawkbit (Leontodon autumnalis), Spear thistle (Cirsium vulgare), Thin runner willow herb (Epilobium obscurum), Timothy grass (Phleum pratense), Tufted vetch (Viccia cracca), White campion (Silene alba), Yarrow (Achillea millefolium).

 JULY 2023